danielwilstrop/nextJSBlog/data/blog/jsarrays1.md

 summary: Simple built in array methods in javascript
 ---

-One of the first concepts I fully grasped on my coding journey with javascript was arrays and their ease of use, the posibilities with such a basic dataset are endless and I am going to go through a few of the most common built in methods to help speed up and simplify writing code.
-Its worth noting in the code that the parameter provided to each of these methods could eb any name of your choosing.
-I have used _num_ in the majority of these examples as I am working with numbers and it provided good readabiltiy to the code.
+One of the first concepts I fully grasped on my coding journey with javascript was arrays and their ease of use, the possibilities with such a basic dataset are endless and I am going to go through a few of the most common built-in methods to help speed up and simplify writing code.
+For those new to javascript or coding, an array is a list of data, it could be anything from numbers, true/false statements, words, sentences, quite literally anything, or a combination. they are a very efficient way of storing data within a program.

+It is worth noting in the code that the parameter provided to each of these methods could be any name of your choosing.
+I have used _num_ in the majority of these examples as I am working with numbers and it provided good readability to the code.

 # .filter()